 If your direct speed test looks normal, the next step is to connect a computer directly to your modem/router with an ethernet cable.
 We recommend having a few cables on hand, so you can rule out faulty cables too.

 Everything looking good when connected via ethernet?
 Great news for you, but not so great for your modem/router.
 If your speeds drop dramatically or your connection is inconsistent when connected to the internet via Wi-Fi, you may want to test again with a different device that’s compatible with your service.
+A substandard or aging router can have a substantial impact on your internet connectivity, and may not be able to provide the speeds you're paying for.
+We always recommend one of the routers our tech-geeks have picked out specifically for our plans.
+Want to learn more about them?
+Read everything you'd need to know right here.

 The Cable Guy